Some friends are having some troubles so I present to you an abridged educational autobiography.

 Mr. Kade, the social worker, told me me when I entered his office that I was in “a lot of trouble.”
 And a cop told me he recognized me from Sepulveda (insinuating I was a prostitute.
 My best friend lived off Sepulveda at the time so it was quite possible he had recognized me.)
 And I was told what a horrible human being I was for beating up this elderly man – even though I had a black eye and a swollen lip.
 I cried and said “But he’s beaten me before.
 He tells me how worthless I am everyday.”
 Their only response was, “Well, why didn’t you call us then?
 You’re a liar.
 All girls like you are.”

 The failure of the justice system to see me as the victim crushed me.
-To hear that this man who had once hired someone to murder my mom, who had beaten, cheated, and stolen his way through the world was a “good guy” took away all feelings of personal sovereignty I had.
-To have cops yelling at me how worthless I was, it utterly destroyed me.
+To hear that this man who had built his life on abusing and taking advantage of people was a “good guy” took away all feelings of personal sovereignty I had.
 To have a social worker, who I had thought would be my advocate, advocate for my “kind father” was traumatizing.
 To have my precious journals laid out as if they were a freak show, to be shamed and judged for merely expressing myself – I still haven’t found the words to adequately describe that particular torture.

-When that incident was over (my dad did not press charges), the Old Man took me to Pho 21 on Sepulveda Blvd. and while I sobbed quietly into my soup, he said, “You’ll never beat me.
+My dad did not press charges.
+That same day, he took me to dinner at Pho 21.
+While I sobbed quietly into my soup, he said, “You’ll never beat me.
 I will always win.”
 He never hit me again, but every day he would remind me that he was the victor, and if I didn’t stop crying he would send me to a group home.
-I was obviously suffering from PTSD, and no one could reach out to help me.
-Even though we were supposed to go to therapy, my father told me I didn’t deserve it.
-That I should get over it.
-But I kept crying – I was completely destroyed.
-That spark -however miniscule – that kept me moving forward, that kept me believing in myself, vanished.
-I stopped hanging out with my friends and instead started spending my time with a gang of asshole rockabilly dudes – but they drank.
+I kept crying – I felt utterly alone.
+That spark-however miniscule-that kept me moving forward, that kept me believing in myself, vanished.
+I stopped hanging out with my friends and instead started spending my time with a gang of asshole rockabilly dudes, because they drank.
 And the only thing I wanted to do was drink.
 At that time, my dad ran off to Kuwait for 6 months, leaving me to take care of the house and my brother.
 So I dropped out of high school, got a youth job at the DMV, and proceeded to to further lose myself in my own self-pity and shame.
 My apartment turned into some sorta hedonistic paradise.

-After my father returned from Kuwait, he told me didn’t need me anymore and that he hated me.
-And then he kicked me out.
+After my father returned from Kuwait, he told me didn’t need me anymore and, just like that, I was on the streets.
 So I wasn’t just a high school drop out.
 I was now a 17 year old, homeless high school drop out.
 Almost being arrested for elder abuse was nothing like the pain of being homeless and depending on other people for necessities.
 I bounced around for a few months until I managed to stabilize myself into an apartment situation.
-I even managed to somehow convince a guy that I could be a paralegal.
-My old boss still has no idea I was homeless when I started that job – brushing my teeth and doing my make up in the bathroom- and I ended up being there for 10 years.
-However, that fear of being homeless again kept me from making risks and trying new things for a long time.
-However, more importantly, I vowed to never let my father into my life again。
+I even managed to somehow convince a guy that I could be a paralegal and then stayed at that job for 10 years.

 From the time I was arrested for elder abuse to when I was 21/22, I lived in a forgetful haze.
 The only thing I cared about was not reliving the traumas, the disappointments, the heavy weights of blame and shame.
 I finally woke up to discover myself in some sort of feminine mystique hell.
 I was “engaged” to a bass player who was cheating on me while I took care of his toddler child.
 I was depressed and overweight and being told, again, just how worthless I was.
 I remember our fights usually ended with “You’re just a feminist!”
 “I am not a feminist!”
 I would cry.

-And then, one day, while I google searched “feminism” to prove him wrong, I only proved him right.
+And then, one day, while I googled “feminism” to prove him wrong, I only proved him right.

 “Holy shit,” I thought.
 “I actually am a feminist.”

 Leaving him was the hardest thing I had done at that time, because he was my “first love”.
 He had given me my first tastes of stability, and I was taking care of this little person who lived with us and who I adored and who adored me.
-Taking care of her curbed my drinking and forced me to grow up, because I wanted to set a good example for this tiny child who had also already been through so much.
 For the first time in my life, I thought I had this “family” and I was throwing it all away.
 “You won’t find anyone who will love you except me,” he said.

 “Then I will just have my books,” I replied.
 Even though I hadn’t actually read anything in years.